Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 === Theoretical performance

 A summary of the theoretical performance of our simple SPSC is provided in @theo-perf-spsc.
+In the following discussion, $R$ means remote operations and $L$ means local operations.

 #figure(
   kind: "table",
   supplement: "Table",
-  caption: [Theoretical performance summary of our simple distributed SPSC.], table(
+  caption: [Theoretical performance summary of our simple distributed SPSC. $R$ means remote operations and $L$ means local operations.], table(
     columns: (1fr, 1.5fr),
     table.header(